 If you decide not to select a family member or friend as your trustee, you have other options.
 Another option is a third party such as a lawyer, either in addition to or substitution for a sole trustee who is a family member or friend.

-Non-family members offer the advantage that they are more impartial and may be able to execute their duties as trustee without emotions getting in the way.
-A trust lawyer, financial advisor, or accountant would likely have experience and competency at handling estates, which may assure you that your estate will be distributed equitably and according to your wishes.
+Non-family members offer the advantage of being impartial and will be able to execute their duties as trustee without emotions getting in the way.
+A trust lawyer, financial advisor, or accountant would likely have experience and competency at handling estates.
+This will assure that your estate will be distributed equitably and according to your wishes.

 However, you may be reluctant to trust something as important as your estate to someone who is not part of your family, which is an understandable concern.